Connecting cooperative transport by ants with the physics of self-propelled particles: Scaling analysis

 Note that $\tau_\theta$, compared to $\tau_v$ is larger by a factor of $\pi$ due to the different normalization between $v$ and $\theta$.

-Regarding the normalized standard deviation in the velocity $\alpha_r$, we reiterate that the average speed is not negotiated but emerges by averaging, thus the ensemble average is expected to scale with a standard deviation $\alpha_r\sim N^{-1/2}$ according to the law of large numbers.
-It is known experimentally that the target velocity is only enforced by around half of the attached ants, the ones which are pulling~\cite{Gelblum2015}.
-Using this information, the scaling form Eq.~\eqref{eq:model1} is constructed such as to capture both the small-$N$ limit with $\alpha_r(N\to 0)=\Delta/2$ as well as the large-$N$ limit where $\alpha_r(N\to\infty)= N/2$.
+Regarding the normalized standard deviation in the velocity $\alpha_v$, we reiterate that the average velocity magnitude is not negotiated but emerges by averaging.
+Thus the ensemble average is expected to scale with a standard deviation $\alpha_v\sim N^{-1/2}$ according to the law of large numbers.
+It is known experimentally that the target velocity is enforced by the pulling ants, which constitute around half of the attached ants~\cite{Gelblum2015}.
+Using this information, the scaling form Eq.~\eqref{eq:model1} is constructed such as to capture both the small-$N$ limit with $\alpha_v(N\to 0)=\Delta/2$ as well as the large-$N$ limit where $\alpha_v(N\to\infty)= N/2$.

-Finally, we point out that the acceleration bias, shown in Fig.~\refsub{fig:Model}{c}, does not lend itself to such an simple analysis.
-This is not entirely unexpected, because the strength of the bias $\alpha_b$ depends on the arrival rate of new, informed ants, the timescale $\tau_\theta/\alpha_b$ is subject to environmental conditions which are not controlled well enough in the present experiment to draw firm conclusions.
-The fit yields the following parameter values, where error propagation was taken into account:
+Finally, we point out that the acceleration bias $\tau_\theta/\alpha_\theta$ (Fig.~\refsub{fig:4}{b}), does not lend itself to such a simple analysis.
+This is not unexpected because the strength of the bias $\alpha_{\theta}$ depends on the arrival rate of new, informed ants.
+Therefore, the timescale $\tau_\theta/\alpha_{\theta}$ is subject to environmental conditions which are not experimentally controllable in the present experiment which prevents us from to drawing firm conclusions.
+The simultaneous fit yields the following parameter values, where error propagation was taken into account: